SkillsUSA: Contests

 SkillsUSA offers competitive activities in which students strive to achieve in a variety of occupational skill and leadership areas.
 Competition in skill and personal achievement is encouraged at all levels.
 Leadership contests include public speaking, parliamentary procedure, safety, Opening and Closing ceremonies, and job interviewing.
 Occupational skill contests include the building trades, health occupations, automotive technology, the electrical/electronics industry and personal services.
 Among many others, there are competitions for outstanding SkillsUSA chapter, community service, entrepreneurship and customer service.

 Competitions begin locally and continue through the state and national levels.
 Some states also have district competitions.
 In most contests at the national championships, SkillsUSA presents medallions to the top three winners.
 In other contests, more than three medals may be presented if a standard is met.
 State and local contests may include the official national contests, but may also include contests not offered at the national level.

 The contests are organized and run through a partnership of industry, labor and education.
 These partners provide awards as well.
-More than 5,500 students – winners from their states – compete in the $36-million national event, which covers exposition space equivalent to 16 football fields.
+More than 5,500 students – winners from their states – compete in the $36-million national event.

 SkillsUSA is the official U.S. representative to the WorldSkills Competition.
 Select winners from the SkillsUSA Championships train for one year before competing at the biennial internationals.

 SkillsUSA competitions develop enthusiasm for learning and a sense of accomplishment.
 By recognizing students’ skills and abilities, the competitions promote professional development and appreciation of quality job skills.
 The events also stimulate public, and specifically student, interest in career and technical training.